newjersey/navigator.business.nj.gov/content/src/fundings/ssb-stimulus.md

   - clean-energy
   - construction
 publishStageArchive: ""
-descriptionMd: The School and Small Business Energy Efficiency Stimulus Program provides grants (via reimbursement) to small businesses and boards of education to improve air quality and energy efficiency in school districts under the jurisdiction of a board of education and small businesses.
+sidebarCardBodyText: The School and Small Business Energy Efficiency Stimulus Program provides grants (via reimbursement) to small businesses and boards of education to improve air quality and energy efficiency in school districts under the jurisdiction of a board of education and small businesses.